redazzo/confguard/README.md

 ### Key File

-Before using ConfGuard, you need to create a key file named `config_secret` in your working directory.
+Before using ConfGuard, you need to create a key file named `config_secret` in your working directory, or a parent directory along the path to the working directory.
 This file should contain exactly 32 bytes of random data.
 You can generate it using:

 ```bash
 openssl rand -out config_secret 32